 Although the laws do keep changing, at this time, HHC is illegal in some states and unregulated in others.
 However, what is not federally legal is Delta-9 THC, or what most people just call THC.
 What is interesting to note is that the 2018 Farm Bill states that any cannabinoid that is derived from the hemp plant and contains less than 0.3% THC (Delta-9 THC) is legal.

 So, does HHC have THC in it?
-Well, seeing as we’ve said that HHC is legal, but THC is not, you can assume that HHC does not contain THC.
-But we’re going to dive deeper and answer some pressing questions.
+We’re going to dive deeper and answer some pressing questions.
 What is HHC?
 Does HHC come up in a drug test?
 Let’s get to it and do a little HHC vs THC comparison.

 - HHC stands for hexahydrocannabinol.

 - HHC is a cannabinoid derived from THC.

 - HHC does not contain THC, but it will still get you high.

 What is HHC?

 HHC stands for hexahydrocannabinol.
 HHC is a minor cannabinoid found in both hemp plants and marijuana plants.
 People have known about HHC for quite some time, although it hasn't been thoroughly researched yet.
 Although HHC is found in many cannabis and hemp plants, it is not present in very high quantities.
 This is unlike CBD and THC, which are major cannabinoids and can be found in high quantities.